bjoern-janson/adaptive-evolutionary-dynamics/historical_cases/scientific_method.md

 ## Overview

-The scientific method is a canonical example of an **evolutionary primitive**: a transformation mechanism whose output is not merely knowledge, but an improved mechanism for producing future knowledge.
+The scientific method is a canonical example of an **evolutionary primitive**: a structure whose function is not only to produce knowledge, but to modify and improve the mechanisms by which future knowledge is produced.

-The framework distinguishes between:
+The framework distinguishes:

 \[
 \text{knowledge production}
 \]

-and:
+from:

 \[
-\text{improvement of knowledge production}
+\text{improvement of knowledge production mechanisms}
 \]

-The scientific method represents a transition from systems that accumulate solutions to systems that systematically improve their own solution-generating process.
+The scientific method represents a transition from systems that accumulate solutions to systems that systematically improve their own solution-generation processes.

+The central transformation:

+\[
+\boxed{
+G_s \rightarrow G_s'
+}
+\]

+where:

+- \(G_s\) = search mechanism
+- \(G_s'\) = improved search mechanism produced through feedback

 ---

-# 1. Pre-scientific knowledge production
+# 1. Pre-Scientific Knowledge Production

-Before formal scientific methodology, discovery was primarily dependent on:
+Before formal scientific methodology, discovery relied primarily on existing search mechanisms:

 \[
 \boxed{